Uebert Angel

 Uebert Angel (born Uebert Mudzanire; 6 September 1978) is a British-Zimbabwean Businessman and a preacher.
 He is an evangelical preacher and the founder of Spirit Embassy, a Pentecostal ministry in the United Kingdom.

 He is also the Presidential Envoy and Ambassador At Large for the country of Zimbabwe to Europe and the Americas.
 He is commonly referred to as Prophet Angel and also formerly known as Uebert Angel Mudzanire.
 The church was founded in 2007 as "Spirit Embassy" and in October 2015 it rebranded its name to "Good News Church", retaining "Spirit Embassy" as a term for Angel's overall ministry.

 Described as "a young charismatic prophet", Angel travels by helicopter to preach the message that God wants his flock to be rich, as rich as he is.
 He is also the founder of The Angel Organisation which is the parent company for his other business interests.

 Angel has been critiqued for advocating prosperity theology through his sermons, teachings and writings, or the prosperity gospel, a pseudo-theological belief that the reward of financial and material gain is the divine will of God for all pious Christians.

 Identity

 Angel's true identity has been subject of debate.
-A Zimbabwean newspaper revealed that he uses two national identification cards with different birthdays.
+A Zimbabwean newspaper claimed that he uses two national identification cards with different birthdays.
 The same paper also revealed that his British passport uses a different birthday than the one submitted when registering companies.